Filtered formal groups, Cartier duality, and derived algebraic geometry: Formal groups and Cartier duality

-into formal groups.
-Unless otherwise mentioned we will focus on formal groups of this form.
-Hence, we use the notation $\on{FG}_R$ to denote the category of coalgebraic formal groups over $R$.
-We refer to this equivalence as Cartier duality. \end{const}
+Unless mentioned otherwise, we will focus on formal groups of this form.
+Hence we use the notation $\on{FG}_R$ to denote the image of the above embedding, and so the term \emph{Cartier duality} refers to the equivalence between this and (abelian group objects in) smooth coalgebras.
+We summarize the above discussion with the following statement. \end{const}

+\begin{thm}[Cartier duality] There exists an equivalence of categories between formal groups $\on{FG}_R$ and the category of affine group schemes whose underlying Hopf algebra of functions is smooth as a coalgebra. \end{thm}

 We would like to interpret the above correspondence geometrically.
-Let $AffGrp^{b}_R$ be the subcategory of affine group schemes, corresponding via the $\Spec(-)$ functor to the category $\mathsf{Hopf}^{sm}$, which we use to denote the category of Hopf algebras whose underlying coalgebra is smooth.
-Meanwhile, a cogroup object $\widehat{H}$ in the category of adic algbras corepresents a functor
+Let $\on{AffGrp}^{b}_R$ be the subcategory of affine group schemes corresponding via the $\Spec(-)$ functor to the category $\mathsf{Hopf}_{R}^{\,\sm}$, which we use to denote the category of Hopf algebras whose underlying coalgebra is smooth.
+Meanwhile, a cogroup object $\widehat{H}$ in the category of adic algebras corepresents a functor

-where the group structure arises from the co-group structure on $H$.
-Essentially by definition, this is exactly the data of a formal group, so we may identify the category of formal groups with the category $\on{coAb}(\on{CAlg}^{ad})$.
+where the group structure arises from the cogroup structure on $H$.
+Essentially by definition, this is exactly the data of a formal group, so we may identify the category of formal groups with the category $\on{coAb}(\on{CAlg}_{R}^{\ad})$.

-We have identified the categories in question as those of affine group schemes and formal groups respectively; one can further conclude that these dualities are representable by certain distinguished objects in these categories.
+We have identified the categories in question as those of affine group schemes and formal groups, respectively; one can further conclude that these dualities are representable by certain distinguished objects in these categories.

-\begin{prop} cf \cite[Proposition 37.3.6, 37.3.11 ]{hazewinkel1978formal} There exist natural bijections
+\begin{prop}[\textit{cf.} {\cite[Propositions 37.3.6 and 37.3.11]{hazewinkel1978formal}}] There exist natural bijections

-Here, for a coalgebra $C$, $D(C)$ is the linear dual and for a topological algebra $A$ $D^T(A)= \Map_{cont}(A, R)$ \emph{continuous dual} \end{prop} One can put this all together to see that there are duality functors which are moreover represented by the multiplicative group and the formal multiplicative group respectively.
+Here, for a coalgebra $C$, $D(C)$ is the linear dual, and for any topological algebra $A$, $D^T(A)= \Map_{cont}(A, R)$ is the \emph{continuous dual}. \end{prop}

+One can put this all together to see that there are duality functors which are moreover represented by the multiplicative group and the formal multiplicative group, respectively.